csviri/streamerpi/README.md

 ## What does it do
 - Exposes the configured dir and sub-dirs through a minimalistic web page
-- Streams (don't transcode) videos through html5 video
+- Streams (don't transcode - so its kinda limited) videos through html5 video

 Tested on Linux + Chrome.